DataBiosphere/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 5. calculates summary statistics
 6. returns output in BAM and Loom file formats

 Special care is taken to avoid the removal of reads that are not aligned or that do not contain recognizable barcodes.
-This design (which differs from many pipelines currently available) allows use of the entire dataset by those who may want to use alternative filtering or leverage the data for methodological development associated with the data processing.
+This design (which differs from many pipelines currently available) allows the use of the entire dataset by those who may want to use alternative filtering or leverage the data for methodological development associated with the data processing.

 A general overview of the pipeline is shown below, followed by more detailed descriptions of the steps.